Your NSSF deduction

 Monthly Deduction Breakdown

-For a KSh 30,000 monthly salary, Phase 2 from February 2024 means KSh 600 employee deduction up from KSh 200, appearing as 'NSSF TIER I/II' on your payslip alongside NHIF and Housing Levy.
-Payslips list deductions in order: PAYE first, then NSSF, NHIF, and Housing Levy.
+For a KSh 30,000 monthly salary, Phase 4 from February 2026 means a KSh 1,800 employee deduction, appearing as 'NSSF TIER I/II' on your payslip alongside SHIF and Housing Levy.
+Payslips list deductions in order: PAYE first, then NSSF, SHIF, and Housing Levy.
 This format ensures clear visibility of salary deductions.

 | Monthly Gross Salary | New NSSF Employee Deduction | Notes |